Romanian language in Serbia: Media

-Vojvodina provides public information in the Romanian language, as per the Statute of the APV, article 15.
-The government partially finances daily and weekly newspapers in the languages of the national minorities, among them the Romanian weekly Libertatea (Pančevo).
+Vojvodina provides public information in the Romanian language, as per the provincial Statute.
+The provincial government partially finances daily and weekly newspapers in the languages of the ethnic minorities, among them the Romanian weekly Libertatea (Pančevo).
 Other Romanian publications include Tinerețea (issued by the Libertatea group) and Cuvântul Românesc (Vršac).
 Radio Novi Sad and TV Novi Sad each have Romanian language sections, broadcasting Romanian-aimed schedule 6 hours a day on the radio and one to one and a half-hour on TV daily.
 BBC Romanian is retransmitted by Radio FAR in Alibunar on FM.
 Vojvodina receives channel 1 (În direct, România) of Radio România Internațional (24/24), and the Romanian national TV station TVR1.
 Other Romanian-language channels can be received through the DTH service offered by the Serbian subsidiary of the Romanian telecommunications company RCS & RDS (Digi TV), as follows: Antena 1, Minimax Romania, Jetix, UTV, DDTV, OTV, Discovery Civilisation, Discovery Science, Discovery Travel & Living, Animal Planet, Animax, Zone Reality, National Geographic Channel, Eurosport, Viasat History and Viasat Explorer in the basis package, as well as Pro TV Internațional, Antena 3, Realitatea TV, TVS Oradea, TVS Craiova, Etno TV, Favorit TV, Taraf TV in a special Romanian package.
 Victoria, a 24-hour Romanian-language radio station, was launched in 2006.
 It broadcasts on 96.1 FM informative, musical and cultural formats.
 The radio station can also be streamed.